open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ### 11.4.3 Interval
 `Interval` enables automatic recurrent updates of the app, by triggering callbacks periodically.
-This component is usually used when the app is connected to an API to download data that is recurrently updated (e.g. stock market data).
+One example where this component is typically used is when the app is connected to an API to download data that is repeatedly updated (e.g. stock market data).
 By adjusting property, it is possible to configure the following:
-- `interval` is a property that determine the refresh rate.
-This is measured in millisecond and every time this interval expires, a counter is increased
+- `interval` is a property that determines the refresh rate.
+This is measured in milliseconds and every time this interval expires, a counter is increased.
-- `max_intervals` can be configured to set a cap to the number of times the refresh happen.
-By default, this property is set to -1, meaning that refreshes will never stop
+- `max_intervals` can be configured to set a cap to the number of times the refresh happens.
+By default, this property is set to -1, meaning that refreshes will never stop.
 - `n_intervals` represent the counter, i.e. the number of times the interval has passed.
+This property is used to trigger the callback function.

 This is an invisible component: although it won't affect app layout, the component must be included in the ```app.layout``` in order to work properly.

-In the following example, the current time in New York keeps being refreshed.
+In the following example, the current time in New York is refreshed every 2 seconds.
 ```
 # Import packages
 from dash import Dash, dcc, Input, Output, html